BananaKhan/ppt2svg/README.md

     const ppt2svg = require('ppt2svg');

     const config = {
-      input: path to presentation file
+      input: 'input.ppt|pptx' - path to a presentation file
-      output: path where to put images, they will be named `${output}-${1 to presentationLength}.svg`
+      output: 'outputFolder/outputName' - path where to put images, they will be named `${outputFolder}/${outputName}-${1 to presentationLength}.svg`
-      optimize: [true|false] (default false, optional)
+      optimize: [true|false] (optional, defaults to false)
-      optimizationFileSize: start size of images that should be optimized in bytes (default 300kb, optional)
+      optimizationFileSize: starting size for images that should be optimized, set in bytes (optional, defaults to 300*1024)
-      pdf: [true|false] (default false, optional) set true if input file is a pdf file }
+      pdf: [true|false] (optional, default false) set true if input file is a pdf file }

     ppt2svg(config, (err, presentationLength) => {